Labor Unions

 - Labor unions are increasing efforts to reach and retain immigrants who may bolster a US workforce that would otherwise be set to decrease as the baby boomer generation retires, according to Reuters news service.
 Techniques include partnering bilingual workers with new hires and distributing flyers about apprenticeship programs in Spanish and other languages, said Dorsey Hager, a union official who sits on the Columbus/Central Ohio Building & Construction Trades Council.
 The increase in the number of available workers from 2021 to 2023 was the fastest two-year jump this century, with roughly half the growth coming from people born elsewhere, according to the US Bureau of Labor Statistics.

-- Labor union industry employment decreased slightly while average wages for nonsupervisory employees increased slightly during the first seven months of 2024, according to the US Bureau of Labor Statistics.
+- Labor union industry employment decreased slightly while average wages for nonsupervisory employees increased slightly during the first nine months of 2024, according to the US Bureau of Labor Statistics.
 Labor union industry revenue is forecast to grow at a 3.2% compounded annual rate from 2024 to 2028, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Labor unions generate revenue by charging dues to members.

 Get A Demo